 ASBOG® is the National Association of State Boards of Geology, which links individual state geology licensing boards.
 ASBOG® administers the Fundamentals of Geology and Practice of Geology exams twice per year, typically in March and October.
 The ASBOG® website contains detailed information on the exam application process, exam schedule, and study materials.

 The Fundamentals of Geology (FG) exam tests whether you have a basic understanding of geologic principles and processes, typically obtained through an undergraduate degree in geology.
 This exam can be taken toward the end of your undergraduate program before completing your degree.
 The areas of knowledge and skills tested include: general and field geology, mineralogy, petrology, geochemistry, sedimentology, stratigraphy, paleontology, geomorphology, structure, tectonics, seismology, hydrogeology, engineering geology, economic geology, and energy resources.
-Further information about the FG exam can be found in the ASBOG® Candidate Handbook.
+Further information about the FG exam can be found in the Candidate Handbook on the ASBOG® website.

 The Practice of Geology (PG) exam is the final step toward licensure and is taken after you have passed the FG exam and met your state's work experience requirement.
 Refer to the ASBOG® Candidate Handbook for details.